Veleth/Thesis/notes.md

 Config file? or arbitrary (strings?)

 ### Cons notes:
-user name change notification
+[x] user name change notification
-server DDOS protection (message buffer and outgoing message queue with delay) - queue per room chat message(s) concatenation
+[x] server DDOS protection (message buffer and outgoing message queue with delay) - queue per room
+[x] chat message(s) concatenation
+NOTE: The server can handle information at speeds that make sockets stop sending coherent messages; It is far greater than what a client can handle

-contested state - out of scope. possibly halt the next roll / feature to get other users to save/submit their traces
+[ ] contested state - out of scope. possibly halt the next roll / feature to get other users to save/submit their traces

-calculation: pseudorandom number generation w/ seed ; separate module ; API
+[x] calculation: pseudorandom number generation w/ seed ; separate module ; API

-join newly/randomly created room (Login checkbox - create a new room)
+[x] join newly/randomly created room (Login checkbox - create a new room)

-potentially - only 'logout' permanently drops connection
+[ ] potentially - only 'logout' permanently drops connection

-DF key negotiation & symmetric encryption / Future: ring usage - In thesis: All messages go through the server, all protests might be ignored.
+[ ] DF key negotiation & symmetric encryption / Future: ring usage - In thesis: All messages go through the server, all protests might be ignored.
 Worth distributing the application completely to P2P